-If you owe interest to the IRS on an underpayment for the same period the IRS owes you interest on an overpayment, you will be charged interest on the amount of the underpayment (up to the amount of the overpayment) at the overpayment interest rate.
+If you owe interest to the IRS on an underpayment for the same period the IRS owes you interest on an overpayment, the IRS will figure interest on the underpayment and overpayment at the same interest rate (up to the amount of the overpayment).
 As a result, the net rate is zero for that period.